kjosib/kjosib.github.io/Contrib/Bed Spread.md

 ## Introduction

-In 1979, Visicalc changed the world.
+In 1979, Visicalc (the first spreadsheet program) changed the world.
 Its interactive nature, consistent model, comfortable learning curve, and natural applicability represent a conceptual leap that computing may never see again.
-Spreadsheets are *the answer* to basic data modelling and simple analysis.
+The grid-based interface and library of built-in mathematical functions made computers into something the masses could actually use for real work.
+For over 40 years, spreadsheets have been *the answer* for run-of-the-mill data modelling and analysis.

 **Software developers should be so lucky.**
 But mostly, we're not.